exasol/test-db-builder-java/doc/system_requirements.md

 ### Goal

-TDDB It is targeted at functional testing mainly with the central design goal to make writing and reading the test code as convenient as possible for developers.
+TDDB is targeted at functional testing mainly with the central design goal to make writing and reading the test code as convenient as possible for developers.

 ### Quality Goals